Mitko-M/Blog-App/README.md

 # BlogApp

-Welcome to My BlogApp, a simple yet powerful blogging platform built with ASP.NET MVC and SQL.
+Welcome to BlogApp, a simple yet powerful blogging platform built with ASP.NET MVC and SQL.
 This application allows you to create, edit, and manage your blog posts with ease.

 ## Features